Workhouse Arts Center: Lucy Burns Museum

 In 1917, women picketed the White House in Washington, DC to demand the right to vote.
-Many were arrested and imprisoned in the Women’s Workhouse.
-The museum honors Lucy Burns, the co-founder of the National Woman’s Party and the most-arrested suffragist in the United States.
+Many were arrested and imprisoned in the Women's Workhouse.
+The museum honors Lucy Burns, the co-founder of the National Woman's Party and the most-arrested suffragist in the United States.
 During the infamous "Night of Terror" in November, 32 women were subjected to sadistic treatment by Workhouse guards.
 Some suffragists, including Lucy Burns, went on a hunger strike to protest their treatment, and were force-fed by their jailers.

-After they were released, the women told their stories, which unleashed national public outrage that ultimately led to passage of the 19th amendment granting women equal voting rights with men.

-The museum also tells the fascinating story of the unique prison and includes some of the prison cells which were added in the 1960s.

-The museum is open from 11 am to 6 pm Wednesday to Sunday.